 The significance of this new name has implications for the current perceived dichotomy between faith and science.
 According to the post from the Vatican Observatory by Br.
 Robert Macke, S.J.:

 In addition to recognizing Lemaître’s obvious and valuable contributions to cosmology, the change of the name of the Hubble-Lemaître Law has another important implication for persons of faith.
 Astronomy textbooks will be adjusted to include this new name.

 Along with Gregor Mendel for biology, here is another religious scientist whose name will become recognizable to any high school or college student who takes a basic course in astronomy.

 In a culture that increasingly preaches a dichotomy between faith and science, it is important to have figures that we can hold up who exemplify the compatibility of the two.
 History is full of such examples, but most are hidden, forgotten, or actively ignored because they do not fit the narrative.

 At the Magis Center, we promote a correct understanding of the complementarity of scientific endeavors with a belief in God in a variety of ways.
+Witness the large number of modern scientists who are religious!
 Fr.
 Spitzer speaks frequently on this topic and addresses it in multiple posts and a video series on the Magis website.